 Readers of the Gospel of John are familiar with how the Johannine Jesus so often spoke symbolically and figuratively, more so than how he is presented in the synoptics.
 Charlesworth states (p.
 199), “Johannine symbolism is not created exclusively to serve rhetoric; it is intermittently grounded in history” as archaeology has been proving.
 And in John, Jesus said to his disciples at the close of the Last Supper–right before Jesus was arrested, tried, and crucified–“I have said these things to you in figures of speech.
 The hour is coming when I will no longer speak to you in figures, but tell you plainly of the Father.’ . . .
 His disciples said, ‘Yes, now you are speaking plainly, not in any figure of speech! . . . we believe that you came from God'” (John 16.25, 29-30).

 That is the main theme of the Gospel of John, that Jesus came from God and was sent from God, not that Jesus is God.
 The Johannine Jesus said it himself many times.
 But he never said he was God, either in the Gospel of John or the synoptics.
-Thus, in my I hope humble opinion, with no disrespect of scholars who are far more educated than I, scholars in the last two centuries got off on the wrong foot by assuming that the Gospels of John of is historically unreliable partly because it presents Jesus as God.
+Thus, in my, I hope, humble opinion, and with no disrespect for scholars who are far more educated than I, many distinguished scholars in the last two centuries got off on the wrong foot by assuming that the Gospel of John is historically unreliable partly because they wrongly believed it presents Jesus as God.